 Contents - Index

-The $INCLUDE directive provides an automatic method for loading a library file, an ASCII text file containing EES equations, an EES macro file (.EMF) or a .VAR file that holds variable information.
+The $INCLUDE directive provides an automatic method for loading a library file, an ASCII text file containing EES equations, an EES macro file (.EMF), a .VAR file that holds variable information and other file types.
 The format is:

 $INCLUDE $USERLIB\Heat Transfer\Convection\Internal_flow.lib

-If the filename extension is .PRF, EES will expect the file to be a .PRF (EES Preferences) file.
+If the filename extension is .PRF (or .PRF64 for the 64-bit license), EES will expect the file to be a .PRF (EES Preferences) file.
 A .PRF file holds default values of units settings selected in the Unit System dialog, stop criteria and integration tolerances specified in the Tolerances dialog, default variable information, and all of the information in the Preferences dialog. .PRF files are created when the Store button in clicked in the Unit System, Tolerances, and Preferences dialogs.
 A .PRF file can be loaded with the Load button in the Preferences dialog or with a $INCLUDE directive.